Form design: from zero to hero all in one blog post

 Here’s one accessible way to let users upload multiple files.

-So there you are.
+That’s it.
 A few hundred words on how to avoid 90% of the problems found in most online forms.